seanlovesdata/SQL/README.md

 # SQL
-Common examples of SQL Server queries in work
+Common examples of SQL Server queries from work